j00shi/chrome/README.md

 _I recommend the other settings only for private backups and not sharing._

+> [!note]
-_Note: The horizontal scrolling is somewhat broken, hence why it was limited to one panel per scroll.
-Also, the settings only apply after reopening the sidebar._
+> The horizontal scrolling is somewhat broken, hence why it was limited to one panel per scroll.
+Also, the settings only apply after reopening the sidebar or opening a new window.

 ##### Adaptive Tab Bar Colour